jgremmen/zbdd/README.md

 ZBDDs are designed to efficiently perform set operations, leveraging their graph structure and a technique called memoization (caching intermediate results).
 These operations are implemented recursively, traversing the ZBDDs based on the variable ordering, and they exploit the zero-suppression rule to maintain compactness.

-### Uses of ZBDDs
-ZBDDs are widely applied in domains requiring efficient manipulation of large combinatorial sets.
-Some notable uses include:

-1. **Combinatorial Optimization**:
-    - ZBDDs are used to represent feasible solutions in problems like the knapsack problem, set covering, or graph coloring, where each combination corresponds to a subset of items, constraints, or colors.

-2. **Logic and Circuit Design**:
-    - In digital circuit synthesis, ZBDDs model sets of minterms or implicants, aiding in the optimization of logic functions and the design of compact circuits.

-3. **Fault Tree Analysis**:
-    - In reliability engineering, ZBDDs represent combinations of component failures that lead to system failure, enabling efficient computation of failure probabilities.

-4. **Data Mining**:
-    - ZBDDs are used to store and manipulate frequent itemsets in large datasets, such as in association rule mining, where the sparsity of item combinations aligns well with zero-suppression.

-5. **Graph Algorithms**:
-    - They can encode sets of paths, matchings, or independent sets in graphs, facilitating algorithms for network flow or connectivity problems.

 ### Advantages
 ZBDDs excel in scenarios where the number of combinations is large but sparse relative to the total possible combinations (i.e., \(2^n\) for \(n\) variables).
 Their ability to implicitly exclude irrelevant combinations via zero-suppression reduces memory usage and speeds up computations compared to explicit enumeration.